Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 As price increases, features and style follow.
 The mid-tier crates we tested typically included more than one entry and exit, more expensive materials, thoughtful and functional design choices, and a wide array of colorways.
 Ranging from $75 to $160, these crates still contain plenty of the important factors we looked at while testing, just at higher durability levels.

-Winning our top prize of best overall crate of 2024, the Elitefield 3-Door Collapsible Soft-Sided Dog Crate ($80 or more depending on size) is available in a whopping 13 colorways, includes a crate pad for added comfort, two pouches for treats and leashes, and a carrying case when disassembled.
+Winning our top prize of best overall crate, the Elitefield 3-Door Collapsible Soft-Sided Dog Crate ($80 or more depending on size) is available in a whopping 13 colorways, includes a crate pad for added comfort, two pouches for treats and leashes, and a carrying case when disassembled.
 A fashionable choice, the New Age Pet ecoFLEX Single Door Dog Crate & End Table mimics a piece of furniture, so it looks more like an end table than a crate.

 One of Mason’s top picks for crate time; the Diggs Revol Crate’s sliding garage door left Mason able to roam and rest freely; (photo/Katie Davis)